EU Regulation 679/2016 General data protection regulation

 The Data Protection Officer of Facebook (so-called Data Protection Officer) can be contacted at: https://www.facebook.com/help/contact/540977946302970

-For more information on the processing carried out by social networks, we invite you to also check the privacy information provided by your social network (also by using the icon at the bottom right present in all the screens of the Site it is possible to view the list of cookies / tracking tools used on the Site and the related links to the respective information).
+For more information on the processing carried out by social networks, we invite you to also check the privacy information provided by your social network (also by using the icon at the bottom left present in all the screens of the Site it is possible to view the list of cookies / tracking tools used on the Site and the related links to the respective information).

 7. Transfer of data outside the European Union